-4 The IPCC identifies six broad land-use categories as a basis for estimating and reporting GHG emissions and removals from land use and land-use conversions.
+1 IPCC identified six broad land-use categories as basis for estimating and reporting greenhouse gas emissions and removals from land use and land-use conversions.
 The land uses may be considered as top-level categories for representing all land-use areas, while sub-categories (e.g. forest type) will be necessary to describe national circumstances significant to emissions estimation.